shreyavala/nlp_portfolio/README.md

 --------------------------------------------------------------------------------
 ### Project 1: NLP Preprocessing
-This program reads in a csv containing information about employees, such as their name, id, and phone number.
-The purpose of this program is to implement basic preprocessing functionality (as you would in NLP projects) and gain familiarity with programming in python.
-Those preprocessing methods include capitalization and standardization of phone numbers and ids to a specific format.
-If any field for an employee is invalid, preprocessing is done or the user is given a chance to correct that field, and then their information finally saved into a dictionary.
-At the end, the dictionary is fed into a pickle file.
-The pickle file is then read and each employee's information is printed.
+This program implements basic preprocessing to an input text file.
+The purpose of this project is to demonstrate common preprocessing techniques used in NLP projects, such as capitalization and standardization of phone numbers and ids to a specific format.
+Additionally, user input is used to correct invalid/incorrectly formatted text.
+File pickling is also showcased in this project.

 *Here is the folder, [Portfolio 1](Portfolio1) containing the code, an overview document with execution instructions, and data used in this project*